 - A diary or planner

-Consider bringing an Ethernet cable.
 Although your accommodation will probably have wifi arranged by your landlord or you and the other tenants, connecting your laptop or computer to the router with a cable can improve your connection.
-Any cables you buy should be long enough to reach your room and stay out of the way when you plug them in.

-Although you'll spend plenty of time at your house, you'll also travel to and from lectures, work at university buildings, and spend time with friends and societies outside of the house.
+You'll spend plenty of time in your home, but you'll also travel to and from lectures, study at university buildings, and spend time with friends and societies outside of the house.

-You'll need a strong bag or rucksack to get your stuff to and from lectures too.
-And don't forget a weekend bag for trips home or weekends away.
+- a strong bag or rucksack to get your stuff to and from lectures

-As well as a rain coat and hat, you might want an umbrella for super rainy days.
-Some cities are too windy for umbrellas though, so don't rely on just this to keep you dry.
+a rain coat and hat, and possibly an umbrella for super rainy days — Portsmouth can be very windy though, so don't just rely on your umbrella to keep you dry!

 What to keep at home

 You might be tempted to bring everything you own with you to uni but you'll probably only live in the same house for a year.
 That's a lot of items to move when some of them won't see any use.
 Most students head home over the Christmas break so you can pick up or drop off more items in December too.